gvwilson/sensibleadventures/shapers/shapers.md

 > **Example:**
 > Selwin is trying to take apart the clockwork timer on a small bomb.
 > The task's difficulty is -1, and her Dexterity is -2.
-> She rolls 3 dice and gets 11;
+> She rolls 3 dice and gets 5, 4, and 2, for a total of 11;
-> after subtracting 3,
+> after subtracting 1 for the difficulty and 2 for her poor Dexterity,
-> her score is only 8,
+> her total is only 8,
 > so she has failed.
 >
 > Panicking slightly,
-> she decides to smash the timer.
+> she decides to try smashing the timer.
-> The Director decides that the difficulty is 0 (it's fairly fragile),
+> The Director decides that the difficulty is 0
+>(it's neither particularly tough or fairly fragile),
 > and her Strength is +4.
-> She rolls 3 dice and gets another 11;
+> She rolls 3 dice and gets a total of 11 once again.
-> after adding her bonus, her total is 15,
+> After adding 4 for her Strength, her total is 15,
 > and the delicate clockwork is now so much scrap metal.

-If character's score plus the task's difficulty is greater than 2 and the outcome isn't critical to the game, the Director can decide that the characer gets an **[automatic success](#g:automatic-success)**.
+If character's rating plus the task's difficulty is greater than 2 and the outcome isn't critical to the game, the Director can decide that the characer gets an **[automatic success](#g:automatic-success)**.
 For example,
-suppose Selwin wants to lift a large box of chocolates.
+suppose Selwin wants to lift a crate of chocolates.
-The task's difficulty is 0 (it's a pretty average box), and Selwin's Strength is +4, so no dice roll is needed.
+The task's difficulty is -1 (the crate is larger than average, but not remarkably so) and Selwin's Strength is +4, so the Director decides no dice roll is needed.

 ## Flukes

 Sometimes it may seem like a character has no chance at all of doing something, but there is always hope.
+Similarly,
+it might seem like there's no way for a character could fail, but the universe always finds a way.
+This is where **[fluke rolls](#g:fluke)** come in.

-If two or all three of the dice that a player rolls are 6's, the player gets to roll one more die.
+If all three of the dice that a player rolls are 6's, the player gets to roll one more die.
 On a 1-5,
 that many points are added to their total;
 on a 6,
-they get 5 points and another roll, and so on.
+they get 5 points and another roll.
-This is called a **[fluke](#g:fluke)**, and gives characters a one-in-a-thousand chance to accomplish almost anything.
+If it's another 6,
+they get to keep rolling.

 > **Example:**
 > Zitter had never even *seen* a laser pistol before today,
 > but as the deranged one-eyed crocodile pirate charges toward her,
 > she picks up the one that Selwin just dropped and frantically starts pushing buttons.
 > The task's difficulty is -10;
-> she rolls 6-6-2,
+> she rolls 6-6-6,
-> which gives her 14 points and another roll.
+> which gives her 18 points and another roll.
 > That single die comes up 6 as well,
 > giving her 5 more points and another roll.
 > Her second fluke roll is a 2, ending her streak,
-> but her total is now 14 (for the original roll) plus 5 (for the first fluke roll) plus 2, or 21.
+> but her total is now 18 (for the original roll) plus 5 (for the first fluke roll) plus 2, or 25.
+> After subtracting 10 for the task's difficulty,
+> that's still 15 points.
 > Somehow,
-> her fumbling fingers managed to find the right buttons
+> her fumbling fingers found the right buttons
-> and put a neat hole through the surprised crocodile.
+> and she put a neat hole through the surprised crocodile.

 ## Contests

 The third situation is a **[contest](#g:contest)** in which one character is trying to out-do another.
 In this case,
-both players roll dice and add their bonuses, and the higher score wins.
+both players roll dice and add their ratings, and the higher score wins.
 If there is a tie,
 the Director rules on whether the contest continues or whether something unusual happened.